liguiping030715/rel-hide-fl/ARTIFACT.md

 This artifact supports the evaluation claims of:

-**Relation-Hiding Secure Aggregation for Federated Learning: An RLWE-Based Material-Separation Paradigm**
+**Cross-Material Unlinkability in Secure Aggregation for Federated Learning: An RLWE-Based Material-Separation Paradigm**

 ## Supported Claims